7 Best Beaches in Sintra, Portugal

 Best for: Convenience

-Praia Grande is one of the most accessible beaches to reach in Sintra.
+Praia Grande is one of the most accessible beaches in Sintra.
 As the name suggests, Praia Grande is big, and you can reach it by car or bus from Lisbon.

 The car park does get full, especially at the weekends.
 If you come by public transport, you can take the train to Sintra and hop on bus 1254.